weiyoung/website/content/blog-posts/2024-05-14-what-bodybuilding-taught-me.md

 ---
-title: "Wisdoms from Bodybuilding"
+title: "What Bodybuilding Taught Me"
 date: "2024-05-14"
-tags: ["bodybuilding", "philosophy", "self improvement"]
+tags: ["bodybuilding", "philosophy", "personal growth"]
 ---

 Over the past year, many of my good habits have fallen through, but one thing I stayed committed to was bodybuilding.
-As I immersed myself deeper into the art of bodybuilding, I began to notice valuable insights that extend beyond the gym and into everyday life.
-And thus I decided to share the 8 things I learned from bodybuilding.
+As I immersed myself deeper into the art of bodybuilding, I began to notice valuable insights that extend beyond the gym and into everyday life – and thus I decided to write about what bodybuilding has taught me.

 ### 1. Responsibility